 Ivory Joe Hunter

-By 1954, he had recorded more than a hundred songs and moved to the Atlantic label.
+By 1954, he had recorded over a hundred songs and moved to the Atlantic label.
 His first song to cross over to the pop charts was "Since I Met You Baby" (1956).
 It was his only top forty pop song, reaching as high as number 12.
 Others that reached the pop charts were "Empty Arms" and "Yes, I Want You."
-He had a minor hit with "City Lights" in 1959, just before his popularity began to decline.
-The 1950s was an era when white artists would frequently make covers of good R&B records; Pat Boone covered Joe's smash R&B hit from 1950, "I Almost Lost My Mind," and had a number-one hit of his own with it in 1956.
-Hunter came back as a country singer in the late 60s and made regular appearances at the Grand Old Opry.
+He had a minor hit with "City Lights" in 1959, just before his popularity declined.
+In the 1950s, white artists frequently made covers of good R&B records; Pat Boone covered Joe's smash R&B hit from 1950, "I Almost Lost My Mind," and had a number-one hit with it in 1956.
+Hunter returned as a country singer in the late 60s and regularly appeared at the Grand Old Opry.

-Sonny James issued a cover of Joe's "Since I Met You Baby," and it topped the country charts in 1970.
+Sonny James issued a cover of Joe's "Since I Met You, Baby," which topped the country charts in 1970.
 This paved the way for the issue of the album "The Return Of Ivory Joe Hunter" and Hunter’s appearance at the Monterrey Jazz Festival.

 Ivory Joe Hunter developed lung cancer and died in Memphis in 1974.